-This book is about companies aspiring to build new things.
-Peter Thiel, the author, is known to be a successful investor with interesting contrarian views on startups.
-From beginning to end, the book goes against common wisdom and questions dogma in the business world.
+This book is about companies that build new things.
+Peter Thiel, the author, is a successful investor with interesting contrarian views on startups.
+From beginning to end, the book goes against common wisdom in the business world.
 I’ve found this book very interesting; I didn’t watch the clock reading it and finished it within just a few days.

-This is by far one of the best books I’ve read.
+This is one of my all-time favorite books.
 I definitely recommend it.
-Below are some passages in the book I found myself reading twice or three times.
-These only provide snapshots and they represent in no way a substitute to the book.
+Below are some passages I found myself reading twice or three times.

 Every moment in business happens only once.
 The next Bill Gates will not build an operating system.
 The next Larry Page or Sergey Brin won’t make a search engine.
 And the next Mark Zuckerberg won’t create a social network.
 If you are copying these guys, you aren’t learning from them.